IT5003 - Data Structures and Algorithms (Python)

 SSSP Online Quiz (medium)

-QnA on Dijkstra's algorithm (modified Dijkstra's first)
+QnA on Dijkstra's algorithm (original Dijkstra's first for CS2040S;

 See dijkstra.cpp | py | java at GitHub repo of CPbook website